 2 Small Planes Collide, Crash in Denver

+It wasn’t immediately clear whether there were any fatalities.
 Six people on the ground, including a 2-year-old, suffered minor injuries from flying debris, said Bev Lilly of St. Anthony Central Hospital.
-They were in good condition.

-The tail of one plane was resting on a sidewalk about two blocks from one of the crash sites.
+The crash sites of the Cessna and the single-engine Piper Cheyenne were about half a dozen blocks apart.
+The tail of one plane was resting on a sidewalk about two blocks from one of the crashes.

 Mascarenas said he ran to the wreckage and tried to pull open the door but failed. ``Nobody got out.
 I tried to get in there.
 I could hear someone,″ he said.

 Maureen Ulevich said she was walking her dog when she heard a loud bang, looked up and saw one of the planes.